 KEEP ME COVERED / SWINGIN' SINGLES / WHAT'S NEW? / ABOUT THIS SITE / CONTACT / LINKS / HOME

-The Stanley Black score the the Roger Moore film, "Crossplot (1969)" is available on the Quartet label.
-It's combined with Black's score to "War Gods of the Deep (1965)" (Vincent Price) and you can hear some samples at the Quartet site.
+Stanley Black's score the the Roger Moore film, "Crossplot (1969)" is available on the Quartet label combined with his score to "War Gods of the Deep (1965)" (Vincent Price).
+You can hear some samples at the Quartet site.

 Here's something interesting...
 A recent Lionel Bart collection, "The Genius of Lionel Bart" includes a "Thunderball" demo performed by an unknown rock group and several instrumental versions.

-Harkit released a 50th Anniversary Edition of the "Dr. No" (1962) soundtrack in 2012 with "previously unreleased cues".
-Now, I don't want to be a spoiled sport, but I think they just took a few tracks from an old video disc with an isolated music and effects track.
+Their 50th Anniversary Edition of the "Dr. No" (1962) soundtrack from 2012 included what they termed, "previously unreleased cues".
+I think they just took a few tracks from an old video disc with an isolated music and effects track.
 You can hear crickets in the tarantula track as well as Bond's shoe hitting the floor.
 Then again, you will have the gunbarrel sounds on a cd as well as some other goodies.
-They will apparently be giving "From Russia With Love" the same treatment later this year.

 ODD AND UNUSUAL: